Terms and Conditions for Sellers

 11.2.
 We reserve the right to cancel the Contract between us in respect of any or all Item(s) when we examine such Item(s) at our Premises if we do not feel that an Item is suitable for Sale, in our sole discretion.
 Reasons for rejecting an Item include where an Item is illegal, not suitable for a Sale (for example, safety critical items like crash helmets or child car seats), not authenticated or where the provenance is unclear, despite our further queries.
 This list of reasons is not exhaustive.
 We may also reject an Item if our average Estimate is less than £25.
 If we cancel the Contract in this way, we will notify you accordingly by email.

 11.3.
 Where we reject an Item for Sale under the provisions of clause 11.1 or 11.2, you can elect to have the Item sent back to you.
-If the Item weighs less than 25kg, we will return it to at your cost (of £10 per box, payable in advance) (or you can collect it from our Premises within 7 days).
+If the Item weighs less than 25kg, we will return it to a UK address (or you can collect it from our Premises within 7 days).
 If the Item weighs more than 25kg, you will be required to collect the rejected Item from us at your cost.
 If you do not collect a rejected item or reply informing us that you would like to have the Item sent back to you at your own cost or pay for delivery charge for Item to be sent back to you when required to do so, we shall be entitled to dispose of the Item.

 11.4.
 Please see our guidance as to what we sell here.